shiningsurya/GMRT-FRB-Pol-session/README.md

 | `make_pacv_circ.py` | This is a `Python` script to generate a calibration solution from either a polarized quasar or noise diode scan for data in Circular basis. |
 | `measure_rm_pa_spec.py` | `Python` script to measure RM and PA (at infinite frequency) |

+## Shape of light and rotation of Fast Radio Burst 20180916B

+_shameless advertisement_

+i made a 7 minute [Youtube](https://www.youtube.com/watch?v=ALiRwGwBm6w) video which visually explains Position Angles and how Position Angles can be studied to probe rotation of an extragalactic transient source.

+If you are interested, check it out.